Hormones and Memory Loss in Men

 The presence of too many amyloid-β proteins increases the production of damaging free radicals in the brain.
 Molecules called antioxidants help neutralize these, with estradiol helping reduce free radicals to safer levels.
 Estradiol suppresses the build-up of toxic free radicals in the brain, which also reduces your risk of having a stroke.
 Consequently, this is one of the main reasons we don’t prescribe estrogen blockers.
 Doing so could be damaging to the brain.

 Thyroid hormones T4 and T3 also play an essential role in memory and spatial awareness.
 If the thyroid is underperforming (hypothyroidism) or your body can’t process these hormones effectively, issues can occur.
 Studies show that a lack of these hormones can significantly reduce the volume of the right hippocampus; the area of the brain responsible for memory, social behavior, and spatial awareness.

-At Male Excel, our doctors know how to recognize the signs of thyroid problems.
-With the proper tests, they can rebalance all your hormone levels back to optimal, improving memory and brain fog symptoms.
+At Male Excel, our trained medical providers know how to recognize the signs of thyroid problems.
+With the proper tests, we can rebalance all your hormone levels back to optimal, improving memory and brain fog symptoms.

 Testosterone supplementation improves spatial and verbal memory in healthy older men

 M.M.
 Cherrier, S. Asthana, S. Plymate, L. Baker, A.M.
 Matsumoto, E. Peskind, M.A.
 Raskind, K. Brodkin, W. Bremner, A. Petrova, S. LaTendresse, S. Craft

 Neurology Jul 2001, 57 (1) 80-88; DOI: 10.1212/WNL.57.1.80